Highways

 In addition to CAMPO’s lack of proper representation for Austin it also actively excludes members of the public by:

-- Holding all meetings at 2pm on weekdays without an option to dial-in.
-Effectively excluding anyone who works a daytime job for a living.
+• Holding all meetings at 2pm on weekdays.
+Effectively excluding anyone who works a daytime job from participating.

 Texas Department of Transportation (TxDOT)

 Once plans are finalized the Texas Department of Transportation is the state’s department that creates roads for cars and trucks on ROWs that they own or have access to use.
 In principal a Department Of Transportation should create transportation options for all modes of transportation.
-However in practice and in law they spend almost all of their funding on road expansions.
+However in practice and in law TxDOT spends almost all of its funding on road expansions.

 TxDOT road expansions include highways as well as many regular streets within cities and towns that they also own.
 This means that in some cases urbanist efforts to improve certain roads are frustrated by the state’s desire to harm its people over petty grievances.
 Due to this fatal crashes on state owned roadways continue to rise, while on non-state roads fatalities have remained flat.